-Upper Lake Fork Trail is a 33.7 mile moderately trafficked out and back trail located near Mountain Home, UT that features a river and is rated as moderate.
+Upper Lake Fork Trail is a 33.7 mile moderately trafficked out and back trail located near Mountain Home, Utah that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.

 The Lake Fork trail is 15.3 miles long.
 It begins at Lake Fork Trailhead and ends at Highline Trail 025 in the Upper Lake Fork Drainage.